 Steinfeld masters the plank-walk between exasperating and endearing, her minutely flashed expressions and laser-guided delivery of Craig’s trenchant observations amounting to a one-woman acting class: her hopeful, hapless, haphazard Nadine shines in glory when the time comes.
 From her stunning debut at 13 in True Grit, it’s a been a signal pleasure to see her talent expand, and we’re blessed to look forward to many more years (she’s 20 here) of rich work from a disarming natural.
 And she sings, too!

 Made at a cost of $9,000,000, despite widespread approval from those wielding keyboards, ticket-buyers only plunked down $18,146,000: it will earn stripes as time goes by.
-You can have the teeth-grinding gripes of Juno–take this deserving wallflower to the prom instead.
+Rather than the teeth-grinding gripes of Juno, take this deserving wallflower to the prom instead.
 “My entire generation is a bunch of mouth breathers.
 They literally have a seizure if you take their phone away for a second, they can’t communicate without emojis, and they actually think that the world wants to know that they are “eating a taco, exclamation point, smiley face, smiley face”, like we give a fuck.”
 With Alexander Calvert, Katie Stuart, Nesta Cooper and Lina Renna.

-Though 2016 was submerged in bleak dramas (Moonlight, Manchester By The Sea, etc.), at least a few hours of smiles were granted, from this overlooked gem and from the spirits behind La La Land, Everybody Wants Some!, and Hail, Caesar!
+Though 2016 was submerged in bleak dramas like Moonlight and Manchester By The Sea, at least a few hours of smiles were granted, by this overlooked gem and from the spirits behind La La Land, Everybody Wants Some!, and Hail, Caesar!
 Since every year releases a fresh group of teenagers from the wondering of childhood to the plundering of GrownupLand, the faucet of coming-of-age comedies is never tapped out.
 Add the delightful Ms. Steinfeld and the wise-wracking The Edge Of Seventeen to the Dean’s List of American Graffiti, Dazed And Confused, The Breakfast Club, Dope, Easy A, The Wanderers, Fast Times At Ridgemont High, Clueless, Bring It On, The Sure Thing, Risky Business……